All Episodes

 Yeah, thanks again for having me, Sean.

-It's uh pleasure to be speaking with you and everyone else.
+It's a pleasure to be speaking with you and everyone else.

-Um not sure if you saw the commission ceremony was just canceled just due to how horrible uh all the protesters and encampments have been.
+I'm not sure if you saw the commencement ceremony was just canceled just due to how horrible all the protesters and encampments have been.

-I'm disgusted that we're not gonna have a university wide graduation.
+I'm disgusted that we're not going to have a university-wide graduation.

-The purchasers have just essentially ruined this opportunity for the rest of us because they care more about their hateful activism than coming together as a community.
+The protesters have just essentially ruined this opportunity for the rest of us because they care more about their hateful activism than coming together as a community.

-Like I'm not even able to take graduation pictures in front of our iconic Tommy Trojan statue because protesters have vandalized statue with free Palestine writing.
+Like, I'm not even able to take graduation pictures in front of our iconic Tommy Trojan statue because protesters have vandalized the statue with free Palestine writing.

-And you know, we saw at UCLA earlier, it's just it's almost turned into a lawless society.
+And we saw at UCLA earlier, it's just almost turned into a lawless society.

-We see these people just setting up these illegal encampments, uh taking uh objects from university, breaking into university uh property, and uh it's just caused mass chaos and in it's truly gotten to a point where it's it's uh it's very scary and almost uh again lawless.
+We see these people just setting up these illegal encampments, taking objects from university, breaking into university property, and it's just caused mass chaos.

-I mean, it it was it was it was horrifying, you know, that this has gone to this point where y you know, the these protests are attacking attacking counter protesters and that you know the university isn't enforcing its policies.
+I mean, it was horrifying, you know, that this has gone to this point where these protesters are attacking counter-protesters, and that the university is enforcing its policies.

 Hearing the experiences that Jewish students have had on college campuses around this country is absolutely devastating.

-So yes, there are students like me on university campuses across this country who feel so uncomfortable going to their classes because they are faced with these protesters who are shouting at them, uh yelling at them, and in some case even barricading buildings.
+So, yes, there are students like me on university campuses across this country who feel so uncomfortable going to their classes because they are faced with these protesters who are shouting at them, yelling at them, and in some cases, even barricading buildings.

 That's what the left celebrates.

-So I hope to see university administration stand up um as my university did and put a stop to this radical behavior.
+So, I hope to see university administration stand up as my university did and put a stop to this radical behavior.

 One is a senior at the University of Southern California.

-Uh Emily uh Sturge is at the University of Florida, Michael Duke, uh also at Fordham University in New York and the Bronx.
+Emily Sturge is at the University of Florida, Michael Duke, also at Fordham University in New York and the Bronx.

-Uh there are actually sensible common sense uh kids that are on our college campuses, but we never really hear their voices and we're trying to give them some time on the air today to react to all that's happening.
+There are actually sensible, common sense kids that are on our college campuses, but we never really hear their voices, and we're trying to give them some time on the air today to react to all that's happening.

 I didn't know this person ahead of time.